jameshughes89/cs2XX-ComputerArchitecture/site/topics/transistors-gates/gates.rst

     Four and gates configured such that they perform an and operation on five inputs.

-* It is common to simplify this schematic by drawing a single and gate with the desired number of inputs
+* It is common to simplify this by drawing a single and gate with the desired number of inputs

 .. figure:: and_5_input_single_gate.png
     :width: 333 px